edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

 ## Enforcement {/*enforcement*/}

-You may customize how rules that run in [production mode](#enforcementmode) will be enforced.
+You may customize how rules that run in [production mode](#enforcement-mode) will be enforced.
 Enforcement is triggered when:
 -   A threat is detected when the security policy defined within an access rule, custom rule, or managed rule is violated.
 -   A rate limit defined within a rate rule is exceeded.